tanghui315/speakr-app/docs/getting-started.md

 The text model can use OpenRouter for access to various AI models, or you can point it directly to OpenAI by using the same base URL and API key as your transcription service.
 OpenRouter provides access to multiple models including GPT-4, Claude, and others, which can be more cost-effective for text generation tasks.

 ### Option B: Custom ASR Endpoint Configuration

+> **Prerequisites:** This option requires running an additional ASR service container (`onerahmet/openai-whisper-asr-webservice`).
+You can either:
+> - Run both containers in the same Docker Compose stack (recommended) - see [complete setup guide](getting-started/installation.md#running-asr-service-for-speaker-diarization)
+> - Run the ASR service separately on the same or different machine
+> - Use an existing ASR service if you already have one deployed

 If you're using a custom ASR service like WhisperX or a self-hosted Whisper server, configure these variables: